-Help us raise money for innovative classroom projects and other needs in the La Crosse public schools
+Support innovative classroom projects and fill immediate student needs in the La Crosse public schools

 Where the money goes

 With proceeds from the Bowtie Classic, and other fundraising, LPEF has steadily increased the amount of money available each year for classroom grants awarded to teachers as a way to encourage innovation in the La Crosse public schools.
-This school year, the Foundation will provide more than $70,000 in classroom grants — up from about $42,000 awarded just four years earlier.
+This school year, the Foundation will provide more than $80,000 in classroom grants.
 These grants, chosen through a competitive application process, support projects that would not be possible through the District’s taxpayer-supported budget.
 Some recent examples of LPEF grants include:

 LPEF also provides a Random Acts of Kindness account for use by each La Crosse school, allowing them to help students overcome roadblocks to achievement by addressing needs in areas such as food, clothing, shoes, personal hygiene items, transportation, academic and co-curricular support.
-Last year, more than $25,000 was spent through Random Acts of Kindness.
+Last year, nearly $40,000 was spent through Random Acts of Kindness.

 About the Bowtie Classic